wurde/cast/README.md

 ## Getting started

 Once setup you can write CLI apps by writing **Node.js** code.
-You setup the initial terminal alias to the `bin/cast.js` file and then add files to the `commands/` directory.
-This setup assumes you are using the Bash terminal, but other terminals work if you know how to setup an alias (*Google it if you don't*).
+Setup requires you create a terminal alias that runs the node script `bin/cast.js`.
+Then you can add new commands by creating new files in the `commands/` directory.
+This setup assumes you are using the Bash terminal, but other terminals work if you know how to setup an alias in them (*Google "How do I setup an alias in terminal XYZ" if you don't use Bash*).

 1. Fork the project to your GitHub account. [(click me)](https://github.com/wurde/scripts/fork)